scott-the-programmer/blog-api/posts/shape-up-pitfalls.md

 Deadlines are great!
 Oh wait... you said due tomorrow?

 Our last pitfall is that **items with deadlines or non-negotiable work don't fit the methodology.** Incidents need immediate attention.
 Critical bugs can't wait for the next betting cycle.
 Urgent customer requests often have immovable deadlines tied to business commitments.

 Bug X with appetite Y that needs to be done before Z (where Z is in a few days/weeks) doesn't really make sense in the context of Shape Up.
 Sure, this type of work exists, and must be worked on, but would a consumed appetite really change anything?
 If it wouldn't, then it is simply unbounded work with high priority that will risk the teams delivery... and that's OK!

 ## Final Thoughts

-Honestly, as much as I love providing answers, I don't have a definitive answer—or perhaps there really isn't one.
+Honestly, as much as I love providing answers, I don't have a definitive answer.
+Perhaps there really isn't one.
 It's just a list of compromises you're willing to make compared to whatever other software development methodology you're considering.

 I do have _some_ fleeting thoughts that may be beneficial for anyone interested in Shape Up: